neophyte-programmer/neophyte-programmer/README.md

 ### Hi there 👋 My name is Nutifafa.

-- 🔭 I’m currently working on improving my previously learned skills
+- 🔭 I’m currently working on a few mini javascript projects
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, Software Development and the likes
 - 👯 I’m looking to collaborate on anything.
 The sky is the limit
 - 🤔 I’m looking for help with writing advanced code
 - 💬 Ask me about C++,HTML, CSS or playing piano, lol